 As Warhammer Community explained in an article that previewed the Patrol box explains that, unlike other Chaos Space Marine legions, World Eaters aren’t limited to a single Chaos Lord per detachment.
 That means you could buy two copies of this box and use every model in it, for a blood-stained infantry horde that would make a classic core for any World Eaters army.

 Warhammer 40k World Eaters tactics

-World Eaters are a relatively elite force, with each Khorne Berzerker costing 22 points, and they really do need to make combat to have any chance of earning those points back.
-When objectives are in play for a mission, you can’t afford for your Berzerkers to dawdle in the backfield.
-Chaos Cultists (and probably, the soon to be released Jakhals) are a cheap troops choice to stick on a backfield objective, while Helbrutes can provide long-distance support while squatting on an objective.
+World Eaters are a relatively elite force, and your Berserkers have to make it into combat earn their points back.
+Jakhals are a cheap troops choice to stick on a backfield objective that can do passable service as melee combatants, while Helbrutes or Forgefiends can provide long-distance support while squatting on an objective.

 Warhammer 40k World Eaters lore